An S-100 Prototype Board

 Having utilized a number of these boards, I realized that a few little

 tweaks would make a big difference.
-So with Andrews's help we designed a
+A

 1. I/O port selection